ZQuestClassic/zquestclassic.com/content/docs/2.55/index.md

 ## Quest Features

 There are plenty of new features that can be used in your quests.
-Some used to be popularly scripted, but are now in engine; others are brand-new ideas that were added.
+Some used to be popular scripts, but are now in engine; others are brand-new ideas.
 Altogether the focus when adding new features has been to give questmakers all the options we possibly can.
 This does have the effect of some systems being more difficult to learn, though in most cases we try to aim for "easy to use, difficult to master".

-Features below are not listed in any particular order, though I will attempt to group similar features together.
 ### New Item Types

 * `Attack Ring` items increase the damage of swords/wands/hammers (similar to whimsical ring, but 100% of the time)
 * [`Bottle Fillers` / `Bottles` / `Bug Nets`](#new-bottles) work together, allowing bottles that can be filled with multiple different types of potions/fairies/etc.
 * The `Custom Weapon 01` through `Custom Weapon 10` itemclasses spawn a basic customizable weapon of types `LW_SCRIPT1` through `LW_SCRIPT10` respectively.
 Especially useful when combined with the new `lweapon script` type.